 Clients are always free to directly contact their portfolio manager(s) with any questions or concerns they have about their portfolios or other matters.
+However, our advisors are available to address any questions or concerns regarding these strategies.

 Item 9: Additional Information